Most Frequently asked Apache Tomcat Interview Questions and Answers to Help in Your Interview Preparation:

-- Starting off the server without active user login: So even if an active user is not then the available server can be started.
+- Starting off the server without active user login: So even if there is no active user, the available server can be started.

-Q #13) What is the deployment process of web application using WAR file?
+Q #13) What is the deployment process of web application using the WAR file?

 Answer: There is a Web apps directory in Tomcat under which all the web components JSP, Servlets, HTML are placed.
 Hereby putting all the files into a single folder we can compress the files into a single unit which has .WAR extension.